APM Registered Project Professional application process

 When do RPP fees become payable?

 The RPP application fee is payable at the two stages of the assessment process.
-Please refer here for full details of pricing.
+Please see above for full details of pricing.
 Should any part of the process need to be repeated, the appropriate fee must be paid at that time.